lixin-wei/HZNUOJ/README.md

 # Installation
-Ubuntu 14.04 is recommended, an installer may not work well in the later version.
+Ubuntu 14.04 is recommended, the installer may not work well in the later version.

 Simply clone the repository, then run judger/install/install.sh.